socialtables/ts-exercises/exercises/e12-gradually-migrating-server/README.md

 ## Tasks

 1. Install typescript, create a tsconfig with allowJs
-2. Shuffle folder structure to acommodate a build step
+2. Shuffle folder structure to acommodate a build step while maintaining a good entrypoint
 3. Convert our routes file to typescript
+4. use gitignore to ignore our generated source